 - Periodically ask your client for suggestions on improving your services, your business site, etc. In this case, you're telling them that you respect and value their opinions, and that you want to provide the best service possible for them.

-- Offer your clients advance notice of sales, or special discounts via email.
+- Offer your clients advance notice of sales or special discounts via email.

-- Give your clients a way to earn money or free services from you by having them refer new clients (on top of the obvious benefit of more work for you and more money or free stuff for them, you’ll be on their mind more often as they’re referring you).
+- Give your clients a way to earn money or free services from you by having them refer new clients (on top of the obvious benefit of more work for you and more money or free stuff for them, you'll be on their mind more often as they're referring you).
 If you plan to offer referral bonuses or discounts, make sure your base rates allow for that kind of flexibility.

 - If appropriate, ask your clients to let you interview them for a book, e-book, report, or article.
-Again, you show that you respect them, and that you’re interested in them beyond just getting their money.
+Again, you show that you respect them and that you're interested in them beyond just getting their money.

 - Shoot them an email occasionally with a couple of free tips targeted to the services you offer and how they can benefit their business (with no blatant sales approach).